ICJIA/researchhub-docs/docs/dev-guide/architecture.md

 </div>

 ::: warning NOTE
-In _Figure 1_ above, as well as in _Figure 2_ below,

-- the stacked server icon indicates that a service is deployed on-premise;
+In _Figure 1_ above, as well as in _Figure 2_ below, the lock icon indicates that a service requires authentication.
-- the cloud icon indicates that a service is deployed on the cloud hosting service; and
-- the lock icon indicates that a service requires authentication.

 :::

 ::: tip TIP